tharms/peerFeedback/README.md

 Peer Review bases on Play Modern Web Template
 ===========

+Application that allows a definition of skills and competencies of a person and lets her match with others.

 **AngularJS - Scala - Play - Guice - PlayReactiveMongo**

 A full application stack for a Modern Web application, lets review the components: